Who is the Top Investor In Exelon Corporation (EXC)?

 Exelon Corporation (EXC): Who are the competitors?

-The company’s main competitors (and peers) include Ameren Corporation (AEE) that is trading 6.77% up over the past 12 months.
-Xcel Energy Inc. (XEL) is 1.29% up on the 1-year trading charts.
+The company’s main competitors (and peers) include Ameren Corporation (AEE) that is trading 9.63% up over the past 12 months and NextEra Energy Inc. (NEE) that is 36.82% higher over the same period.
+Xcel Energy Inc. (XEL) is 8.62% up on the 1-year trading charts.
 Short interest in the company’s stock has risen 3.44% from the last report on Jan 28, 2021 to stand at a total of 10.1 million short shares sold with a short interest ratio of 2.06.